takakamemekatatata-eng/tech-tree/docs/API.md

 Change log
 - 2025-12-17: Draft created to match frontend expectations (level editing in details UI).
 - 2025-12-18: Updated to graph-only API (nodes / relations)。
+- 2025-12-19: Documented `level` field on nodes and removed unused `context` / `tags` references to align with current backend。